Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Conclusions

 There are several possible directions in which we can continue this project.
 The most obvious one would be to repeat our computations, but using instead the method detailed in \cite{NietoGarcia:2021kgh,NietoGarcia:2022kqi}.
-Here we approached the problem from a combinatorial perspective by using symmetries, so checking if this other approach gives the same Hilbert space would provide a robust check of our results.
+Here we approached the problem from a combinatorial perspective by using symmetries, so making sure that this other approach gives the same Hilbert space would provide a robust check of our results.
 However, said method requires the existence of a diagonalisable R-matrix with a tunable parameter that becomes the one we are interested in at a particular value of this parameter.
-Inspired by \cite{DeLeeuw:2019gxe,DeLeeuw:2019fdv,deLeeuw:2020ahe,deLeeuw:2020xrw}, we can instead construct a diagonalisable Hamiltonian with a tunable parameter that fulfils the Reshetikhin condition and use the Sutherland equations to find its corresponding R-matrix, it seems a simpler task.
+Inspired by \cite{DeLeeuw:2019gxe,DeLeeuw:2019fdv,deLeeuw:2020ahe,deLeeuw:2020xrw}, we can instead construct a diagonalisable Hamiltonian with a tunable parameter that fulfils the Reshetikhin condition and use the Sutherland equations to find its corresponding R-matrix, as this seems like a simpler task.

 Another possible direction would be to try to construct a new version of the Algebraic Bethe Ansatz that works for non-diagonalisable transfer matrices.
 The transfer matrix associated to the Class 5 model is simple enough that it could be a nice laboratory where we can test different ideas.
+In particular, the fact that all the eigenvectors of the Class 5 model are also eigenvectors of the undeformed model is specially useful, and it may help us shed some light on topics like the \emph{unexpected shortening} \cite{Ahn:2021emp} and \emph{misplaced eigenvectors} \cite{NietoGarcia:2021kgh}.

 Finally, we have to remember that this is not the only non-diagonalisable R-matrix.
 In fact, the classifications \cite{DeLeeuw:2019gxe} and \cite{Corcoran:2023zax} offer us many choices.
 Thus, it would be interesting to study the structure of Jordan blocks of these other R-matrices.